Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*
 A hot desk is a shared workspace arragement where employees do not have assigned desks.
 Instead, they use any available desk on a first-come, first-served basis.
 This approach is common and flexible workplaces, coworking spaces, and remote-friendlycompanies.
-Hot desking
+The modern workplace is changing due to technological progress, changes in the structure of work and growing expectations of employees.
+The central element of this transformation is the concept of "hot-desking", where people share office space and resources, often without fixed workplace assignments.
+Thanks to this research, the advantages of the hot-desking system in the economy and production activities of companies will be identified.
+The basis of the introduction is the traditional concept of the office as a stable transformation is associated with the creation of "hot desking" an innovative approach to workspace management, which is developed on flexibility and resource optimization.
+The development of hot desking systems has had a strong impact on the structure and dynamics of the economy.
+This article examines the various consequences of such a system, studies the impact on the economic efficiency, productivity of the economies adapt to this, understanding the complex relationship between a flexible system and economic factors becomes increasingly important.
+The hot-desking system is becoming popular and economically profitable for doing business, For the employer, this is primarily and opportunity to save resources and money of the enterprise.
+This is an opportunity for offices seeking to organize their office space more productively.
+Research shoes that this innovation eliminates the traditional allocation of seats, employees can choose where they want to sit and which table to use.